 Surgery for secondary liver cancer

 A liver resection is a major operation.
-You will have a general anaesthetic and the surgeon will remove the tumour as well as some healthy-looking tissue around it.
-The operation may be done as open surgery (with one large cut) or as keyhole or laparoscopic surgery (with several smaller cuts).
+You will have a general anaesthetic and the surgeon will remove the cancer as well as some healthy tissue around it.
+The operation may be done as open surgery (with one large cut in the abdomen) or as keyhole or laparoscopic surgery (with several smaller cuts).

 After the surgery